axibase/atsd/architecture.md

 # Architecture

-ATSD provides both the core database engine as well as the necessary tooling for seamless integration with the customer's data pipeline.
+ATSD provides both the core database engine as well as the necessary tooling for integration with the customer data pipeline.

 ![](./images/atsd_architecture.png)